 Whenever a start up, or a small businesses, begins advertising, it begins with Below the line marketing.
 Below the line marketing methods include comparatively low cost methods which are targeted towards a specific audience, and the communication is meant to reach directly to the customer.
 Most top companies use a combination of both – Above the line as well as below the line marketing.

-If you have read my post on Above the line marketing, you will notice that ATL marketing involves television, radio, newspapers or use of other such mass media where the shelf life is very low.
-Compared to that BTL marketing has a larger shelf life.
+If you have read my post on Above the line marketing (or ATL advertising), you will notice that ATL marketing involves television, radio, newspapers or use of other such mass media where the shelf life is very low.
+Compared to that BTL advertising has a larger shelf life.
 But it ultimately depends on the skill of the marketer, and the strategy that he uses to execute his BTL marketing plans.

-Let us first look into the various tools of Below the line marketing
+Let us now look into the various tools of Below the line marketing activities…

-Quite undoubtedly, one of the favourite tools of marketing nowadays, considering the mass level penetration of the internet.
-In fact till date, many marketers are confused whether internet marketing can still be considered as below the line.
+Quite undoubtedly, one of the favourite tools of digital marketing strategy nowadays, considering the mass level penetration of the internet.
+In fact till date, many marketers are confused whether internet marketing (such as search engine marketing and other online marketing campaign) can still be considered as below the line.
 Internet marketing itself is divided into two types

-Another massive tool of BTL marketing, outdoor advertising has been used since ages in the field of marketing.
+Another massive tool of below the line advertising campaigns, outdoor advertising has been used since ages in the field of marketing.
 In fact, where outdoor advertising mainly involved large billboards, they have now moved to using large televisions or pixel screens in public areas like restaurants, parks etc. And the hoardings are reserved for highways or out of city locations.

 The target of outdoor advertisements is to get a higher mind share from the customer.
 Just by looking at the ad in a restaurant, or while driving on the road, or while sitting in the park, the customer begins to recall the ad when he is making a purchase, thereby giving the ROI as well as the brand equity to the brand which is advertising via outdoor advertisements.
 However, calculating ROI via outdoor advertisements is very difficult.